Noah Kilroy Helps To Get Client’s Firearm Charges Dismissed:

 In this instance, client was a first-time offender and faced at least three years in jail.
 Because the statute does not allow for this time to be suspended, client, if convicted, would have to do jail time.

-Client then hires, Rhode Island Criminal Lawyer Noah Kilroy.
-Attorney Kilroy is able to get client out on bail, initially.
+Client then hires attorney Kilroy, who is able to get client out on bail, initially.
 After Attorney Kilroy investigates further, he is able to identify evidence that points to weaknesses in the State’s case.
 This evidence is then submitted to the State during the screening process.
 After the State fails to move forward with its case against client within six months, attorney Kilroy then filed a motion to dismiss for lack of prosecution.
 The court granted Attorney Kilroy’s motion and the case was dismissed.

 Have You Been Charged With Possession Of A Gun While Committing A Crime Of Violence?

-If you have been charged with Possession of a Gun while committing a crime of violence, it is imperative that you contact an attorney right away!
+If you have been charged with Possession of a Gun while committing a crime of violence, it is imperative that you contact a lawyer right away!
 Our attorneys are standing by to help.
 Call now for your free consultation at 401-855-9023.
 Or visit our Fall River, MA or Providence location.